The Family Religion

 I saw that feminism would be a non-concept to such a woman.
 She would not consider herself a repressed person, but a cog in an otherwise functioning machine.
 Cogs are not free to do as they are pleased, but they are not repressed either.
 They have roles.
 In this case, the family was that machine.
 Family prosperity would lead to the acquisition of more land, better food for children, leading to more surviving children, who would have access to better marriages, and so forth.
 The family was an object of natural selection.
 Families had an interest in suppressing gender equality.

 In a future world in which a family has little hope of achieving more prosperity than the previous generation had, that game would be over.
+What are people to do?
+If the family can no longer be the object of natural selection, the the individual must.
 In such a future world, personal desire would be promoted.
-Individual desire is contrary to collective action of any kind.
 It is the engine of consumerism and of debt.
+Collective action of any kind would be demoted.
 Individualism is therefore key to mass control and mass obedience.

-Increased technology might well reduce the amount of labour that humans must perform, but the break between humans and reality would increase mindlessness.
+Mindlessness would be promoted.
+This is only possible when humans’ contact with reality is diminished.
+This is just what increased technology allows.
 At the same time, increased technology could fill the void it created by means of ever-present entertainment possibilities.
 Mindlessness goes hand-in-hand with individuality, in that it keeps people from understanding their situation and formulating collective solutions.